pypy/pypy.org/posts/2022/07/toy-optimizer-virtuals.rst

     def test_materialization_constants():
         # in this example we store the constant 17
         # into the non-virtual var0
-        # this should just lead to no optmization at
-        # all
+        # again, this will not be optimized
         bb = Block()
         var0 = bb.getarg(0)
         sto = bb.store(var0, 0, 17)